nmnphx2025/personal-loan-targeting-ml/README.md

 - `README.md`: Project summary and instructions

 - ## 📚 Dataset Notes
-- Source: Bootcamp dataset derived from [Kaggle’s Personal Loan Campaign dataset](https://www.kaggle.com/datasets)
+- Source: Bootcamp dataset derived from Kaggle.
 - This version is sanitized and synthetic for public sharing
 - No proprietary or personally identifiable information included
 - See `data/synthetic_personal_loan.csv` for the version used in this project